OEHS banner

 • Ergonomics

 The Office of Environmental Health and Safety (OEHS) administers the ergonomics program for the Los Angeles Unified School District.
 Ergonomics is the science of designing and arranging the physical work environment, or task, to fit the worker in a way that promotes human well-being.
-Repetitive stress injuries, such as muscular skeletal disorders, can occur in work environments that are not properly set up for the worker and their task.
+Repetitive stress injuries, such as musculoskeletal disorders, can occur in work environments that are not properly set up for the worker and their task.

 Click on each section below to explore information and resources on OEHS Ergonomics Program: